As a leader, you motivate and inspire others (one would assume!). But what motivates you?

 Keep it simple:

 It’s really tempting, when you know that your thoughts create your reality, to overthink things.
-If your car is running low on fuel (or gas as they say in the USA!), then you head to the nearest petrol station to fill it up.
+If your car is running low on fuel, then you head to the nearest petrol station to fill it up.
 Some of us leave it longer than others to see how far we can run on empty….

 If your car needs oil, then get an oil change.
 If the tyres need pumping, fill them with air.
 We take it for regular services so that it can keep running reliably.
 If you can’t see out the front windscreen, then clean it.

 If you’re feeling low, like your batteries are flat and that you have no energy left – then don’t keep running and hope it will get better.
 You need to fill your tank with good healthy food.
 Your batteries get recharged with 8-9 hours sleep each night* and your lungs need pure air to breathe.
+We’re pretty lucky that the air in Western Australia is still pretty good quality!
 Your water tank needs to be topped up with water.
 It’s not that complex.
 When your body has been given what it needs, then your mind is free to do what it needs to do – to be creative, to think up solutions, to see problems before they become real problems.

 Trying to do advanced things are impossible if you don’t take care of the basics.
 Trust me, I’ve learned the hard way!
 Motivation is really simple if you are prepared to put the right building blocks in place.